 Would you like to delve deeper into any of the elements in the lesson?

 Ask questions that will strengthen your child’s appreciation for what he has learned.
 Appreciative questions help your child see the present and future potential of applying his current knowledge, abilities, and gifts.
-Appreciative questions will help your child realize the value of learning.
-This will stimulate his motivation and enthusiasm to learn more.
+Appreciative questions will help your child realize the value of learning, stimulating his motivation and enthusiasm to learn more.

 How can you find more information?